 Tools of research

 Access to information via the internet seems to make research much easier than ever before.
 This is partially true.
 It is easier than ever before to find info about every topic, but the quality of that information is not as reliable as it was in a time when putting out information was harder to do.

 - Nevertheless, our research usually starts online.
 Google the topic.
 Make your search specific and not generic.
-If you consider censorship and filter-bubbles as an issue (you should) do the same search with another search engine that is not based on Google.
+If you consider censorship and filter-bubbles as an issue (you should) do the same search with another search engine (like duckduckgo) that is not based on Google.